JunfeiWU/JunfeiWu.github.io/index.md

 # About Me
 Here is **Junfei Wu (Will, 邬俊飞)**.

 <img src="https://junfeiwu.github.io/junfei02.jpg" class="floatpic" width="360" height="480">

-I graduated from Lanzhou University with a bachelor's degree and a master's degree in physical geography, supervised by [Prof. Tandong Yao](http://tdyao.itpcas.ac.cn/).
-For two years since graduation, I have been severing as data product manager in DiDi Global Company, which is the largest Internet company in China that provides online taxi booking services, with a market value of 20 billion US dollars.
+I graduated from Lanzhou University with both a bachelor's and a master's degree in physical geography, under the guidance of Prof. Tandong Yao.

-With over seven years of studying physical geography, I have gained substantial experience in climate change, remote sensing, hydrological modeling, and fieldwork, and I have published two papers.
-I am passionate about researching how short-term environmental changes, such as climate change and natural hazards, impact communities and individuals.
-My goal is to highlight these risks and contribute to developing innovative solutions and strategies for improving resilience.
+With over seven years of experience in physical geography, I've developed expertise in climate change, remote sensing, hydrological modeling, and fieldwork, and I’ve published two papers.

-I love challenging myslef and learn something new.
-I am very interested in data-related fields and have done a lot of projects in the past.
-I hope to utilize my professional knowledge to solve more social issues to make the world better.
+Currently, I work as a data product manager at DiDi Global, China’s largest online taxi booking company.
+While this role has been valuable, I have discovered my true passion for academic research.
+I am now seeking a PhD program to explore how short-term environmental changes impact communities and individuals, and to develop innovative solutions for improving resilience.

-If you are interested in anything about me, please feel free to email me at [wujunfei5945@gmail.com](wujunfei5945@gmail.com).
+If you’d like to know more about me, feel free to email me at wujunfei5945@gmail.com.
 I would be delighted to communicate with you.

 ## Work Experience